isomerpages/moe-zhonghuapri/_departments/Science/Science.md

 3)Provide pupils with opportunities to develop skills, habits of mind and attitudes necessary for scientific inquiry thus Applying Science to the world they live in.

-Equip pupils with ethics and attitudes hence allowing them to make informed decisions and take responsible actions towards the environment they live in.
+4)Equip pupils with ethics and attitudes hence allowing them to make informed decisions and take responsible actions towards the environment they live in.